digitalrebar/doc/arch/services/goiardi.rst

 The goiardi container runs a go-based Chef server replacement.
 The system provides basic Chef server functionality and is configured by the :ref:`arch_service_rebar_api` container upon start-up with cookbooks and roles to use on nodes.
-The Rebar API uses the Chef Jig to manage client entries and run lists for those clients in the goiardi server.
+The Rebar API uses the :ref:`chef_jig` to manage client entries and run lists for those clients in the goiardi server.